TJNII/puppet-rscfacts/readme.md

 Next Gen Only Facts
 ===================

-A 4th roles fact is also provided:
+A The following extra fact are also provided:
 * rsc_roles: Rackspace server roles
+* rsc_sla_status: Rackspace Managed Cloud automation status.
+(Only populated on Managed next-gen servers)

-This fact is not part of the rsc facts to be included in Facter 2.0.0.
+These facts are not part of the rsc facts to be included in Facter 2.0.0.
-It will only be populated on Next Generation cloud servers
+They will only be populated on Next Generation cloud servers

 RackConnect Facts
 -----------------